neurogamedev/NeurosityUE5-NeurogameTemplate/README.md

 - Thanks to [Jan Kaniewski](https://github.com/getnamo) for developing the [Node.js plugin](https://github.com/getnamo/nodejs-ue4) for Unreal Engine 5.

-- Thanks to Epic Games, Inc. for making [Unreal Engine 5](https://www.unrealengine.com/) accessible for everyone.
+- Thanks to Epic Games, Inc. for making [Unreal Engine 5](https://www.unrealengine.com/) accessible for everyone and for offering default assets.

 ## Where's the important stuff?